 You’ll progress faster if you practice a little every day and retain the information.
 You’ll notice your progress, start having fun and will feel motivated to keep going.
 Practice what you’ve learned, and work on learning new things.

 Another common mistake is for students to only practice what they are already good at.
 This is fun and all but progress in learning is stopped.
 Don’t make this mistake either!
-It’s best to review what your good at, continue to work on things that your not so you can get better, and work on putting it all together in application.
+It’s best to review what your good at, continue to work on things that you’re not so you can get better, and work on putting it all together in an application.

 Know Your Notes and Chords

 Get to know how all the notes work to form chords and scales.
 How songs are constructed.
 Why putting together some things work, and putting together some things don’t.
 This is a bit more advanced if you’re just starting out, but be sure to retain your basic fundamentals at all times.
 What string are you playing on?
 What chord are you playing? ?Major or minor What type of chord is it?
 What notes are in the chord?

 Practicing guitar should be much like working out in exercise.
 Knowing how to develop good practice habits allows you to plan out what you are going to work on and work on each thing for a specific amount of time.
 Example: Basic chords (5 minutes) Finger exercises (5 minutes) Songs you already know (10-15 minutes) Knowing your notes (5-10 minutes) new songs your currently learning (10-15 minutes) and any scales you might know if your at that level.